 The College of Medicine is a member of the Association of American Medical Colleges (AAMC).
-The College offers two degree programs.
 The M.D. program is accredited by the Liaison Committee on Medical Education (LCME).
 Residency and fellowship programs at USA Health are affiliated with the College and are accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 The educational design of the M.D. program is a competency-based curriculum across all four years, with the first two years of medical school comprising an integrated organ systems-based approach.
-The first two years are largely taught on the main campus of the University in the Medical Sciences Building and the adjacent Small Group Learning Center.
-The last two years of medical school are held in the University of South Alabama Hospitals and Care Centers, as well as in offices of community physicians, and expand the students' education in the surrounds of full-time patient care.
+The first two years are largely taught on USA's main campus in the Medical Sciences Building and the adjacent Small Group Learning Center.
+The last two years of medical school are held in USA Health hospitals and care centers, as well as in offices of community physicians, and expand the students' education in the surrounds of full-time patient care.

 Throughout all four years, students are given the opportunity to participate in various student initiatives including many discipline-oriented interest groups, the Wellness Program, and the USA Student-Run Free Clinic.
 Community service, a required component of undergraduate medical education, offers medical students opportunities to volunteer in Mobile and the surrounding area.
-Not only is community service a great break from the rigors of medical school, it also allows students to learn more about the populations they serve.
+Not only is community service a great break from the rigors of medical school, but it also allows students to learn more about the populations they serve.